ONTAP docs

 Create a Flash Pool using SSD storage pool allocation units

-Determine the impact to cache size of adding SSDs to an SSD storage pool
+Determine the impact on cache size when SSDs are added to an SSD storage pool

 Add SSDs to an SSD storage pool